qwan30/SAG/README_en.md

 ## 🌟 What is SAG?

-**SAG** is a SQL-driven next-generation RAG engine that can automatically build knowledge graphs at runtime
+**SAG** is a SQL-driven next-generation RAG engine that can automatically build knowledge graphs during querying

   - 🧩 Automatically decompose raw text into "**semantic atomic events**"
   - 🧑‍💻 Extract multi-dimensional "**natural language vectors (multi-dimensional entities)**" for each event